Stylos: Multi-View 3D Stylization with Single-Forward Gaussian Splatting: Related Work

-Early CNN models~\citep{ummenhofer2017demon, zhou2018deeptam, Teed2020DeepV2D:} demonstrate the feasibility of end-to-end 3D reconstruction.
-While the Transformer-based DUSt3R~\citep{wang2024dust3r} has shown impressive performance, yet remains constrained by pairwise inputs and reliance on traditional optimization for pose estimation.
-VGGT~\citep{wang2025vggt} advances this line by jointly predicting camera parameters, depth, point maps, and tracks from one to hundreds of views in a single forward pass, while AnySplat~\citep{jiang2025anysplat} complements it with a feed-forward Gaussian splatting pipeline trained with VGGT priors to directly predict Gaussian parameters along with depth and camera parameters from uncalibrated images.
+3D reconstruction from unposed multi-view images or videos has drawn significant attention with the development of feed-forward models, including NeRF-based methods~\citep{smith2023flowcam,hong2024unifying} and 3DGS-based approaches~\citep{li2024ggrt,kim2025pf3plat}.
+DUSt3R~\citep{wang2024dust3r}, a Transformer-based framework, advances this direction by enabling pointmap estimation directly from image pairs.
+Its extensions~\citep{wang2024spann3r,yang2025fast3r,wang2025continuous,cabon2025must3r} further reduce reliance on global alignment procedures and support a varying number of input views.
+VGGT~\citep{wang2025vggt}, a recent 3D foundation model, revolutionizes this line of work by jointly predicting camera parameters, depth, point maps, and tracks from one to hundreds of views in a single forward pass, without any pose optimization. \ As a follow-up to VGGT, AnySplat~\citep{jiang2025anysplat} introduces a rendering head and complements this design with a novel feed-forward Gaussian splatting pipeline, enabling the prediction of Gaussian primitives along with depth and camera parameters from uncalibrated images.